Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 ```
 ### 4.4 Checking for installed Updates Summary

-A Cumulative Update (CU) which is a greater number than one cited, will replace earlier CU's.
+An Update which is a KB number greater than another Update of the same Type will replace the lower numbered Update, unless a note specificallt states a previous update needs to be installed.

 You can install the latest CU to skip previous yet-to-be-installed CU's unless it needs a certain previous Patch to be installed.
 You have to walk the chain of updates and patches backward until you reach your current version of windows.

 Windows 10 Common Core + Foundation Package (Version Pro N Features) + Enablement Package (22H2).